Director since June 2005 and Chairman since November 2012.

 Neil Chatfield is an established Executive and Non-Executive Director with extensive experience in company management, and with specific expertise in financial management, capital markets, mergers and acquisitions, and risk management.

-In addition to SEEK, Neil also holds Non-Executive roles across a range of industries and is currently a Non-Executive Director of Transurban Group and Chairman of the Costa Group Holdings Ltd.
+In addition to SEEK, Neil also holds Non-Executive roles across a range of industries and is currently a Non-Executive Director of Transurban Group and Aristocrat Leisure Limited, and Chairman of Costa Group Holdings Ltd.

 Neil was a Director of Virgin Australia Holdings Ltd from May 2006, and held the position of Chairman from June 2007 to May 2015.
 Neil was previously a Non-Executive Director of Iron Mountain Inc, 2016-2017, Recall Holdings Limited, 2013-2016, Whitehaven Coal Ltd, 2007-2012 and Grange Resources Ltd, 2009-2014.
 Until 2009, Neil was an Executive Director and Chief Financial Officer of ASX listed Toll Holdings Ltd, Australia's largest transport and logistics company; a position he held for over 10 years.